 Experience dazzling coastline and memorable tourist attractions in Zagreb on your vacation.
 The metropolitan area of the city is somewhat flat and quite a few outdoor landmarks are wheelchair accessible.
 Here are some of the facilities and services for persons with reduced mobility, so get ready to tour the city and have fun!

-Zagreb Airport is fully accessible, so wheelchair users can use lifts and also look out for designated special parking spaces, which are available close to the terminal entrance.
+At Zagreb Airport wheelchair users can use lifts and also look out for designated special parking spaces, which are available close to the terminal entrance.
 When it comes to touring the city, you may choose to travel by buses, which have foldable wheelchair access ramps.
 However, you may need additional assistance as the curbs at tram and bus stops make it difficult to enter them.
 There are private companies that offer specialized vehicles for persons with reduced mobility.
 And, when it comes to parking spots, all car parks and garages have spots reserved for wheelchair users.

 Zagreb offers quite a few convenient and friendly accommodations for persons with reduced mobility.
 The hotels offer easy access for wheelchairs and have wheelchair-accessible rooms.
 We highly recommend you to verify, if the accommodation is suitable for you before booking the rooms.